Csson/p5-mojox-customtemplatefileparser/README.md

 # DESCRIPTION

-MojoX::CustomTemplateFileParser parses files containing [Mojo::Template](https://metacpan.org/pod/Mojo::Template)s mixed with the expected rendering.
+MojoX::CustomTemplateFileParser parses files containing [Mojo::Templates](https://metacpan.org/pod/Mojo::Template) mixed with the expected rendering.

 The parsing creates a data structure that also can be dumped into a string ready to be put in a [Test::More](https://metacpan.org/pod/Test::More) file.

-It's purpose is to facilitate development of tag helpers.
+Its purpose is to facilitate development of tag helpers.

 ## Options